Gareth Gates suffers major fake tan fail at National Television Awards

 First Hughie ‘mahogany’ Maughan, now Gareth Gates is the next celebrity to suffer a major fake tan fail.

-The former Pop Idol star beemed as he attended the National Television Awards in London with his girlfriend Coronation Street star Faye Brookes, on Wednesday night.
+The former Pop Idol star beamed as he attended the National Television Awards in London with his girlfriend Coronation Street star Faye Brookes, on Wednesday night.

 Gareth Gates must be a fan of @hughie_maughan and @DWTSIRL!!!!! #tanorexic #tanastrophe #NTAS #nationaltvawards #GarethGates pic.twitter.com/4Bddo62BTO— Caroline McHugh (@Caramcq) January 26, 2017